webeet-io/_onboarding/src/content/docs/general/who-we-are.md

 description: Get to know us!
 ---

 We are a team of professionals deeply passionate about the intersection of education and technology.
-Each of us brings expertise from both industry and instruction—blending hands-on experience with a drive to help others grow.
+Each of us brings expertise from both industry and instruction: blending hands-on experience with a drive to help others grow.

 At Webeet, we channel that passion into building impactful digital products while mentoring the next generation of tech talent.

 <details>
 <summary><strong>David Rajcher | Founder, CEO</strong></summary>